AB||CD, prove m∠5 + m∠4 = 180°, and that m∠3 + m∠6 = 180°

 So how do we go about this?
-We already know that the 2 angles that are next to each other and which form a straight line are “Supplementary angles” and their sum is 180°.
-So we will try to use that since here we also need to prove that the sum of two angles is 180°.
+We already know that the two angles that are next to each other and which form a straight line are “Supplementary angles” and their sum is 180°.
+So we will try to use that here, too, since here we also need to prove that the sum of two angles is 180°.

 So let’s proceed to the proof, using what we already know about